-In the 2023 inspection of Deloitte & Touche S.A.S. (formerly Deloitte & Touche Ltda.), the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.
+In the 2023 inspection of Deloitte PLT, the Public Company Accounting Oversight Board (PCAOB) assessed the firm's compliance with laws, rules, and professional standards applicable to the audits of public companies.

-We selected for review one audit of an issuer with a fiscal year ending in 2022.
-For the issuer audit selected, we reviewed a portion of the audit.
+We selected for review three audits of issuers with fiscal years generally ending in 2022.
+For each issuer audit selected, we reviewed a portion of the audit.
 We also evaluated elements of the firm's system of quality control.